Adichunchanagiri Peacock Wildlife Sanctuary

-Adichunchanagiri Peacock Wildlife Sanctuary—also called Mayuravana (“Peafowl Forest”) is a protected area situated in the Adichunchanagiri Hills near the Chunchunagiri Temple in Nagamangala Taluk, Mandya district in the Indian state of Karnataka.
+Adichunchanagiri Peacock Wildlife Sanctuary—also called Mayuravana ("Peafowl Forest") is a protected area situated in the Adichunchanagiri Hills near the Chunchunagiri Temple in Nagamangala Taluk, Mandya district in the Indian state of Karnataka.
 It along with Choolannuar are the only sanctuary in India declared specifically for the protection of the Indian peafowl.

 History and designation

 It was established in 1981 and covers an areaof 0.94 km2.
 On 5 August 2024, Union Minister for Environment, Forest and Climate Change Bhupender Yadav announced in the Lok Sabha that Adichunchanagiri in Karnataka (and Choolannuar in Kerala) had been formally declared as Peacock Sanctuaries.
 He also noted the establishment of dedicated peacock breeding and conservation centres to bolster wild populations.

 Geography and habitat

 The 217-acre (0.88 km²) sanctuary consists of undulating granite tors, tropical dry deciduous scrub and southern thorn scrub.
 Five seasonal streams and three perennial waterholes support both peafowl and other wildlife.
-Pockets of native Acacia, Albizzia, Anogeissus, Azadirachta and Ficus persist amidst former eucalyptus plantations.
+Pockets of native Vachellia, Albizia, Terminalia, Azadirachta and Ficus persist amidst former eucalyptus plantations.